-Ben Rose, Insurance Director & Founder at Digital Risks caught up with Ida Axling from Insurance Age to discuss how Insurtech and data analytics will redefine business insurance over the next five years.
+Ben Rose, Chief Underwriting Officer & Founder at Digital Risks caught up with Ida Axling from Insurance Age to discuss how Insurtech and data analytics will redefine business insurance over the next five years.

 What is Digital Risks doing in the Insurtech space?